 Engine

-Kasei 26a with mechanically driven supercharger.
+Kasei 26a with a mechanically driven supercharger.

 Armament